 3 ways to use your student credit card

-So, you’ve acquired your student credit card and you’re ready to put it to work.
+So, you’ve acquired a credit card for students, and you’re ready to put it to work.
 These are the three best ways to use your new card:

 - Building credit.
 A student credit card is one of the easiest ways to start establishing a credit score.
 When used responsibly, the good credit score you build with a student card could lead to better credit card and loan choices with lower interest rates.

 - Earning rewards.
 As long as you stay on top of your spending and pay your bill on time and in full, student cards are a great way to earn rewards on purchases students make the most.

 - Emergencies.
 Life happens, and when it does, a student credit card can be a welcome safety net you can use to cover unexpected costs from things like a trip to the mechanic or the ER.

 Whatever way you decide to use your new card, continue to prioritize paying off the balance each billing cycle.
 If you can’t pay the card in full, then be sure to pay the minimum required on or before the payment due date to avoid late fees or major hits to your credit score.